buidler-labs/hashgraph-venin-js/lib.docs/markdown/quick-start.md

 with `instance` being the `live`, hedera-deployed, runtime object and `class` being the blueprint of whatever needs to be constructed on the network (eg. Token or Contract).

 Having said that, depending on the Hedera targeted service, there are 2 types of entities in the library:
-* static entities - which are further down differentiatable into `CreatableEntity`s and `UploadableEntity`s
+* static entities - which are further down differentiable into `CreatableEntity`s and `UploadableEntity`s
 * live entities - which are the "resulting instances" of having the _static entities_ deployed

 ## Next up
-Now that we've discussed a bit about installing and running some Strato code as well as the overall design vesion of the library, it's high time we have a look at configuring/customizing a runtime `ApiSession`.
+Now that we've discussed a bit about installing and running some Strato code as well as the overall design vision of the library, it's high time we have a look at configuring/customizing a runtime `ApiSession`.